 Her name literally means "Queen of the throne", which was portrayed by the emblem worn on her head, that of a throne.
 She is known as being the goddess of magic and healing.
 Ancient Egyptians believed that the Nile flooded every year because of her tears of sorrow for her dead husband, Osiris.
 He was killed by her other evil brother, Set, god of chaos and destruction.

-The Temple of Isis in Ephesus was destroyed during the reign of the Emperor Augustus because of Augustus’ hostility towards Anthony and Cleopatra.
-Some of the parts of this building was used for the construction of The Polio Fountain.
+The Temple of Isis in Ephesus was destroyed during the reign of Emperor Augustus because of Augustus’ hostility towards Anthony and Cleopatra.
+Some of the parts of this building were used for the construction of The Polio Fountain.